Refugee Youth Mentorship

 English Conversation practice, in-person and online

-Vocational schools - how to find and apply (Example: Skillpoint Alliance)
+Vocational schools: How to find and apply (Example: Skillpoint Alliance)

 Fun Activities - Bowling, Halal pizza, picnics